Pandemic or not, MDOT MTA is here to get you where you need to go. Here's what you need to know about safe travel during COVID-19.

 - CharmCard stored value and pass products may continue to be loaded via the WMATA web portal.

-Reduced Fare Certification Office - the Reduced Fare Certification Office located at 6 St. Paul Street in Baltimore will re-open on Monday, August 31.
-Hours of operation will be from 8:30am to 3:30pm, Monday through Thursday, with an hour closure between 11:30am and 12:30pm for mid-day cleaning.
+Reduced Fare Certification Office - Hours of operation for the Reduced Fare Certification Office located at 6 St. Paul Street in Baltimore are 8:30 a.m. to 3:30 p.m., Monday through Thursday, with a one-hour closure between 11:30 a.m. and 12:30 p.m. for mid-day cleaning.
 An appointment is required for entry.
-The Reduced Fare Certification Office capacity will be limited to ten customers at any given time.
-All other customers are encouraged to wait outside while adhering to six foot social distancing guidelines.
+The Reduced Fare Certification Office capacity is limited to ten customers at any given time.
+All other customers are encouraged to wait outside while adhering to six-foot social distancing guidelines.

-- Senior/Disability Monthly Passes may still be purchased from the online Pass Store.
+- Senior/Disability Monthly Passes can be purchased from the online Pass Store.

-- Customers whose Reduced fare certifications that have expired during this COVID-19 are encouraged to renew as soon as possible, but will be accepted as valid until 30-days Governor Hogan's Executive Order has been lifted.
+- Customers whose Reduced fare certifications that have expired during the COVID-19 health emergency are encouraged to renew as soon as possible, but will be accepted as valid until 30-days after Governor Hogan's Executive Order has been lifted.

-- Valid ID's as defined on the Senior Reduced Fare Program and Disability Reduced Fare Program pages will continued to be accepted.
+- been lifted. o Valid IDs as defined on the Senior Reduced Fare Program and Disability Reduced Fare Program pages will continue to be accepted.